NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 ### Updating the Security Banner Text and Color

-Admins have the ability to modify the color and text of the security banner.
-To modify these settings, start by clicking on “Admins” on the left-hand menu on the home screen.
+Administrators have the ability to modify the color and text of the security banner.
+To modify these settings, start by clicking on “Admin” on the left-hand menu on the home screen.
 From there, you can change the text of the security banner by entering your desired text in the “Security banner text” field.
 Similarly, you can change the color by entering your desired color in the “Security banner color” field.
 For the color, you can use names, rgb values or hex strings; see e.g. the